w3f/polkadot-wiki/docs/learn/learn-guides-assets-create.md

 ---
 title: Polkadot-JS Asset Creation Guides
-description: Learn how to create fungible and non-fungible assets on the Asset Hub using Polkadot-JS UI.
+description: Learn how to create fungible and non-fungible assets on the Asset Hub using Polkadot Developer Interface.
 ---
 <!-- MessageBox -->
 <div id="messageBox" class="floating-message-box">
   <p>
     Polkadot-JS is for developers and power users only.
-If you need help using the Polkadot-JS UI, you can contact the
+If you need help using the Polkadot Developer Interface, you can contact the
     <a href="https://docs.polkadot.com/get-support/" target="_blank" rel="noopener noreferrer">
       Polkadot Support Team.
     </a>